ChromoX/finance.js/README.md

 ### node-finance

-**node-finance** is an equity-based financial framework for Node.js.
+An equity-based financial framework for Node.js.

-Plan to include tools, utilities, and functions for the following:
+Plan to include support for the following:

 * Stocks
 * Bonds
 * Options